Programmersio-IBMi/webService/basics.md

 **API(Application Programming Interface)**

   A set of definitions and protocols that allow one application to communicate with another application.
-  Mostly we deal with web API's only which are web services only.
-But there are API's also used wihtout network connection.
+  Mostly we deal with web APIs only which are web services only.
+But there are APIs also used wihtout network connection.

-> All web services are API, not all API's are web service.
+> _All web services are API, not all APIs are web service._